opengeospatial/ogcapi-maps/README.md

 This GitHub repository contains the new revision of the [OGC](http://opengeospatial.org)'s Web Map Service and Web Map Tile Service standards for requesting maps and tiles of geospatial information on the web.
 It is a complete rewrite of previous versions, focusing on a simple RESTful core specified as reusable [OpenAPI](http://openapis.org) components.

 This work encompasses two standards that will be developed simultaneously.
 In the end, must people believe at least 2 standards will emerge or even more when the core and extension model is applied.
+I'm not so sure.

+## Standards
+After a while getting familiar ad playing with the OpenAPI definition files (explained just below in the "Exemples section"), we have finally started to write the standard.
+We have decided an aggressive path to modularization having 2 cores, one for tiles and another for maps that can be combined as needed.
+Several extension for tiles and maps will emerge in the process.

+### Tiles
+#### Core
+For the moment we have focus out efforts on defining the "tile core" that you can find [here](standard/clause_7_tile_core.adoc).

+The core is:
+* Only one collection
+* Only support for WebMercatorQuad
+* No TileMatrixSet definition
+* No TileMatrixSet Link
+* No featureInfo
+* Can only retrieve one tile at a time
+* Has no information about updates

+#### Extensions
+We foresee the following extensions (some of them can end into OGC standards and some might not)
+* Other TileMatrixSets  (started in: standard/clause_7_tile_tms.adoc)
+* Info (featureInfo) (started in: standard/clause_7_tile_info.adoc)
+* Collections (more than one) (started in: standard/clause_7_tile_collections.adoc)
+* Collections-info (with feautureInfo) (pending)
+* Multi-tile (retrieve a ZIP with many tiles) (pending, necessary for the update workflow)
+* Delta-updates (using checkpoints) (pending, necessary for the update workflow)

+### Maps
+#### Core
+The definition of the maps core is the immediate next step that will be done [here](standard/clause_8_map_core.adoc).

+The maps core would be something that allows to create a map that cannot be necessarily retrievable (yet).
+The reason: We need to support /maps/{styleID}/tiles/…
+* It has no resolution
+** No parameters related with width, height, bbox, crs… etc.
+* Actually, it is map that can only be retrieved by extending it to (one of):
+** a tile
+** a map+resolution
+* It will not have styles (because this forces a dependency to the styles API that I would like to avoid): {styleID}=“default”.

+#### Extensions
+We foresee the following extensions (some of them can end into OGC standards and some might not).
+None of them has been started yet.

+* StyleIds (Pending.
+In collaboration with the styles API.
+The only one necessary for the delta updates use cases)
+* Map+resolution
+* Info
+* Collections (more than one)
+* Collections-info
+* Maps with styles on the fly (involving collections)

 ## Examples
-For the moment this work is focused on providing OpenAPI services description examples and domains (libraries)
+Until mid July 2019, the work was focused on providing OpenAPI services description examples and domains (libraries).
+Now we believe this work is finalized, but each time that we take a look we still find gaps, mistakes and things that can be improved.
+We expect that during the effort of extracting the knowledge accumulated (hopefully) in these files to create the standard, we will keep fixing, perfecting and evolving things.

 IMPORTANT NOTE: We are now using the Swagger HUB again and should be considered the "gold copy".
 The Swagger account is:
 * [Domain documents](https://app.swaggerhub.com/search?owner=UAB-CREAF&type=DOMAIN)